Top 10 FAQ

 The children that come to live at Homes of Hope for Children are with us because of circumstances outside of their control.
-Many of them have faced abuse, neglect, and abandonment in their young lives before coming to live here.
+Many of them have faced family crises in their young lives before coming to live here.

 None of the children who live on our campus are adoptable.
 We have legal guardianship of them, but parental rights have not been terminated.

 Our funding comes from individuals, businesses, churches, fundraising events, and foundations.
 We receive no funding from the state or federal government.